 We can rate misinfo elites by their “hardness.”
 How hard does the elite make survival for the info proletariat?
 The harsher the tyranny, the worse the politics of misinformation.

-As a weapon state matures, the defects of its misinformation politics become more and more blatant.
+As a weapon state matures, the defects of its misinformation politics become blatant.
 Lies yield nothing but stolen wealth and its entropy into chaos—sustainable wealth grows from the truth and trust in its legitimacy.
 Thoughtful reformers attempt to weave a few strands of peace mentality (including a few threads of info politics) into the rotten basketwork of weapon management.
 This conglomeration of opposites cannot hold together for very long.
 Instead, it pits corrupt weapon managers against frustrated weapon dissidents in a centrifuge of disinfo politics.
 Here we are, ruled by...

-2. Disinfo elites include a mix of so-called populists and moderates, with a hard core of reactionaries who rule in the end on every important issue.
+2. Disinfo elites include a mix of so-called populists and moderates, with a hard core of reactionaries who rule in the end on every important topic.
 All together and ceaselessly, they broadcast their semi-monologue through extensive hierarchies of corporations, governments and/or religions.
 Unlike politicians of misinformation, they permit carefully screened feedback in minute doses.